qazlinux/fastfetch-theme/README.md

 Project page: https://github.com/fastfetch-cli/fastfetch

 Description:
-The riotfetch theme is a minimalist and purely aesthetic customization for Fastfetch.
+The Riotfetch theme is a minimalist and purely aesthetic customization for Fastfetch.
 Its goal is to display essential computer information in a clean and organized format, highlighting both software (operating system, kernel, packages, desktop environment) and hardware (CPU, GPU, memory, battery, disks), along with visual details such as theme, icons, and fonts.

 This project does not add or modify any Fastfetch functionality: it only provides an alternative visual design for those who want a more consistent and distinctive appearance in their terminal.

 Important:

-riotfetch does not alter the original Fastfetch code.
+Riotfetch does not alter the original Fastfetch code.

 It is only a set of configurations and visual styling.